 Entering Tibet from Kathmandu Nepal:

 You can obtain Nepal visa beforehand from Nepalese embassies or consulates in your country or you can wait until you arrive at the port of entry to Nepal.
-Visa fee costs US$ 25 for 15 days and US$ 40 for 30 days multiple entry.
-Please, bring one passport size photo for Nepalese visa.
+Visa fee costs US$ 25 for 15 days and US$ 40 for 30 days multiple entries.
+Please bring one passport size photo for Nepalese visa.

-In Lhasa, we will book a mid range tourist standard hotel in Barkhor Area.
-Our choice of hotels are Dhekhang, Kyichu or Gorkha Hotel located in the old Tibetan quarter of Lhasa.
+In Lhasa, we will book a mid-range tourist standard hotel in Barkhor Area.
+Our choices of hotels are Dhekhang, Kyichu or Gorkha Hotel located in the old Tibetan quarter of Lhasa.
 These are locally managed mid-size properties with adequate comfort level.
-There are a few 4 star and 5 star hotels such as 4-Points By Sheraton, Shangrila Hotel, St. Regis etc and we can book them for you on additional cost.
+There are a few 4 star and 5 star hotels such as 4-Points By Sheraton, Shangrila Hotel, St. Regis etc. and we can book them for you on additional cost.
 In Gyantse and Shigtase, the top-end hotels are 3 star properties by local standard and we book them for you.
-Accommodation in Shegar is claimed to be a 2 star hotel but its basic.
+Accommodation in Shegar is claimed to be a 2 star hotel but it's basic.